madebygps/cosmos-vector-aoai/README.md

 # cosmos-vector-aoai
-A vector store and search implementation with Cosmos DB NoSQL, Python, Cognitive Search, and Azure OpenAI
+A vector store and search implementation with Cosmos DB NoSQL, Python, Cognitive Search, and Azure OpenAI.

+## Note

+The completions from AOAI are grounded by a vector search and index loaded with manually prepared data.

 ## Azure Cognitive Search Vector Search Notes
 - Vector search is a method of information retrieval where documents and queries are represented as vectors instead of plain text.